AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 Moreover ` let data = sk.to_ascii_lowercase();` [introduce a high security risk](#critical-secret-key-collision) which is a good reason to remove it.

-## vec! macro should be use for creating initialized vectors.
+## vec! macro should be used for creating initialized vectors

 There is builtin way for creating initialized vectors in Rust.